Quantum natural gradient generalised to noisy and non-unitary circuits: Quantum Fisher information and natural gradient

+and recall that we use abbreviated notations $\partial_k p_n := \tfrac{\partial p_n}{\partial \theta_k}$ for derivatives with respect to our parameters $\theta_k$.
 Other general expressions or analytical solutions in special cases can be found in, e.g., \cite{qfi1,qfi2} and we remark that our general method also applies to infinite-dimensional quantum states as continuous-variable systems (simplified analytical expressions for the entries $[\qf]_{kl}$ are available for, e.g., Gaussian states in \cite{qfi1,qfi2}).
-Presently we will discuss experimentally-efficient approximations, refer to Sec.~\ref{approxsec}.
+For illustration purposes we analytically solve the natural gradient evolution of a single qubit (refer to Appendix~\ref{obj-func-sec} and to Appendix~\ref{1qb-solution}), while we introduce general, experimentally-efficient approximations in Sec.~\ref{approxsec}.